 The seawalls that define the southern perimeter of the Charleston peninsula were designed in different eras – the High Battery in the 19th century, the Low Battery in the 20th – though now we are facing a new set of challenges that require a rethinking of those iconic structures.

 The current leaders of Charleston are examining the condition of the seawalls and what needs to be done to maintain or rebuild them.
+Of particular concern is the height of The Battery as we observe rising sea levels and intensifying tropical storms.

 In the coming years we will have some tough decisions ahead of us as we look to modernize The Battery for these new challenges, and we look forward to participating in that dialogue.